mjstahl/elementree/README.md

 The first argument to `merge` is a string which will be used by `document.querySelector`, after `DOMContentLoaded`, to find root element.
 The second argument is the renderer.
 This argument is a `Function` that returns an `HTMLElement` or `DocumentFragment` such as a `prepare` call.
 The third, optional, argument is an object, constructor function or function that returns an object representing the application's state.
 This object will passed to the renderer following the renderer's model.

-Elementree adds a single property onto the application state object.
-The `route` property is a concatenation of `window.location.pathname` and `window.location.search`.
+Elementree adds a single property onto the application's state object.
+The `route` property is a concatenation of `location.pathname`, `location.search` and `location.hash`.
 Updating the `route` property will cause a `history.pushState`.
-Updating the address via browser interations will update the `route` property.
+Updating the address through browser interations will update the `route` property.

 ```js